British Tourist Dies After Being Bitten By Rabid Cat In Morocco

 Transmission of it WHO says, “Causes tens of thousands of death every year, mainly in Asia and Africa.”
 Domestic dogs are usually responsible for rabies transmissions about 99 percent of the time.

-Infection of humans by rabies is rare, but in the United States one to three cases still present themselves annually.
+Infection of humans by rabies is rare, but in the United States, one to three cases still present themselves annually.
 Additionally, 23 cases have been reported in America in the last decade.
 Rarer still, are deaths resulting from contracting the rabies virus.

 The Inquisitr reported on the first rabies death in Utah since 1944.
 In that case, the man, Gary Giles, was believed by health officials to have contracted the rabies virus after coming in contact with a bat.
-The CDC reports that the majority of rabies cases reported to them annually occur in wildlife such as bats, foxes and raccoons.
+The CDC reports that the majority of rabies cases reported to them annually occur in wildlife such as bats, foxes, and raccoons.

 Rabies is a severe viral infection that affects the brain and central nervous system, and it initially causes fever and headaches.
 Once rabies develops fully it is almost always fatal, and, per Scientific American, there has only been one reported case of a person surviving without the rabies vaccine at that point.

-Public Health England provides an A to Z list of rabies risk by country to those traveling on the gov.uk in the following link.
+Public Health England provides an A to Z list of rabies risk by country to those traveling on gov.uk.